sanskar11/Mess-Portal/README.md

   Database(test3) and table(demo_table1) will be automatically created when the code is run for the first time.

-  To execute change the username and password to your own sql account in dbconfig.php file.
+  To execute change the username and password to your own mysql account in dbconfig.php file.
   Then run the first.php file to view the webpage on your browser.
+To run the file use the command "php -S localhost:8080 first.php" in termial on linux.

   This is made in php and mysql.
 I hope you like this.